 Senators may only be recalled by the following process:

-A simple majority (50% + 1) of the eligible voting members of the constituent body (Senate Division or Adjunct Faculty) sign a petition to recall the Senator.
+A simple majority (over 50% + 1) of the eligible voting members of the constituent body (Senate Division or Adjunct Faculty) sign a petition to recall the Senator.
 The petition will be submitted to the Senate President for presentation to the Senate for informational purposes.

 The Senator, who is not up for recall, will then hold an election by secret ballot within two weeks of the Academic Senate receiving the recall petition.